 So what are these potentially-addictive National Parks Passports and stamps?

-The Passport to Your National Parks program is run by Eastern National, the same non-profit organization that operates bookstores in over 150 National Park visitor centers.
+The Passport to Your National Parks program is run by America’s National Parks™, the same non-profit organization that operates bookstores in over 150 National Park visitor centers.
 The program was launched in 1986 to encourage visitation to all of America’s national parks and to allow visitors to keep a permanent visual record of their National Park visits.
-Here’s how it works:

-But according to my earliest stamp (not including the older ones I glued in), I bought my passport at Kings Mountain National Military Park in South Carolina, while on a National Endowment for the Humanities Landmarks of American History teacher workshop day trip on August 5, 2009.
+But according to my earliest stamp (not including the older ones I glued in), I bought my first passport at Kings Mountain National Military Park in South Carolina, while on a National Endowment for the Humanities Landmarks of American History teacher workshop day trip on August 5, 2009.

 So how do you get one of these legendary National Parks Passports?

-Although he does not share my manic obsession with collecting rubber stamps, even Jerry understands and enjoys having a record of his National Park visits.
-Ask him about the time I could not find my Passport and thought we had accidentally thrown it away at a gas station.
-He had to turn the car around and drive back to the RaceTrac in Jasper, Georgia, and watch me unashamedly plunder a garbage can in front of God and everybody.
-How’s that for an addiction-induced behavior?
+Although he does not share my manic obsession with collecting stamps, my friend Jerry understands and enjoys having a record of his National Park visits.
+Ask him about the time I could not find my passport and thought we had accidentally thrown it away at a gas station.
+I made him turn the car around and drive back to the RaceTrac in Jasper, Georgia, and watch me unashamedly plunder a garbage can in front of God and everybody.

 If you would like to meet almost 7,000 National Parks Passport stampers who are even more obsessively addicted to this pursuit than I am, check out the National Park Travelers Club for the inside scoop on rare cancellations, master lists and maps, and even national conventions!